yitaozh/yitaozh.github.io/source/_posts/28-Find-the-Index-of-the-First-Occurrence-in-a-String.md

 * 1 <= haystack.length, needle.length <= 10<sup>4</sup>
 * `haystack` and `needle` consist of only lowercase English characters.

+## Hints/Notes

+* good prime: 9999991
+* get the powHash
+* some edge cases of module operation(like avoid the negative number)

 ## Solution

 Language: **C++**